wp-plugins/magic-wp-coupons/readme.txt

 == Installation ==

-1. Upload `DV Magic Coupons` to the `/wp-content/plugins/` directory
+1. Upload `Magic WP Coupons` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's all, your site will be transformed into coupon site